* Eddresses: firstname.lastname@example.org (business) and email@example.com (personal)

-* Loving Dalston complies with the General Data Protection Regulation, which came into effect on Friday 25 May 2018
+* Loving Dalston complies with the General Data Protection Regulation, which came into effect in 2018

 He was the progenitor of the London International Gypsy Film Festival in spring 2006 and is a foundation member of Open Dalston and of the Conservation Area Advisory Committee for Dalston.
 He was an early joiner of the London Cycling Campaign.